-Every year my family tries to do at least one vacation somewhere.
-On this adventure, we chose to head down to Charleston, South Carolina for a few days to explore the city and see the sights.
-Before each trip, I get excited about all the photo opportunities and always end up packing way too much gear.
+Every year, my family tries to take at least one vacation together.
+This time, we decided to head down to Charleston, South Carolina, for a few days to explore the city and take in the sights.
+Before each trip, I always get excited about the photo opportunities and inevitably end up packing way too much gear.

-I wanted to bring my new Holga wide pinhole camera to capture some medium format panorama shots of Charleston’s harbor views, but I had to rethink my grand photographic plans after testing everything.
-I found out that my only cable release didn’t fully open the shutter window on the Holga.
-Apparently, the needle of the cable release wasn’t long enough to articulate the plunger in the shutter button.
+Initially, I planned to bring my new Holga wide pinhole camera to capture some medium-format panorama shots of Charleston’s harbor views.
+However, after testing everything, I had to rethink my grand photographic plans.
+I discovered there was an issue with the shutter on the Holga.
 Thankfully, I realized this before leaving!

 Ricoh, Revisited

 Initially, I bought the Ricoh because I’m always on the lookout for the perfect everyday camera.
-Something I can carry with me in a pocket to snap off a quick photo if I see something interesting.
-On several occasions, I’ve tried to keep it with me as my go-to shooter.
-(You know the drill- on your way out the door you grab your keys, your wallet, and your camera.)
-But after daily use and about 20 or so rolls, I eventually went back to carrying my beloved Olympus Infinity Twin, and the R1s just sat in my camera drawer mostly untouched.
-For me, the 30mm lens was just too wide.
+Something I can carry with me in a pocket to snap a quick photo if I see something interesting.
+But after daily use and about 20 rolls, the R1s just sat in my camera drawer mostly untouched.
+For me, the 30mm lens just felt too wide.

-But what if I were to purposefully try shooting a bit differently?
-Instead of needing the Ricoh to fit how I shoot, I could instead try adapting to the strengths of the camera.
+But what if I approached it differently?
+Instead of trying to make the Ricoh fit the way I shoot, I could adapt and play to the camera’s strengths.

 Fully Automatic, Plus A Few Things

-Smaller than my phone, the Ricoh R1s is easily the most pocketable film camera that I own.
-Its size is arguably one of the best attributes of this camera, as it’s easily toted around and always ready for action.
+Smaller than my phone, the Ricoh R1s is easily the most pocketable film camera I own.
+Its compact size is arguably one of its best features, making it effortless to carry around and always ready for action.

-Other features include a selectable date code and LCD info panels at the top and side of the camera, and LCD guides inside the viewfinder.
-I really like how there are guidelines that change inside the viewfinder when you select the different aspect ratios to help with your framing.
-Everything is powered by a single CR2 3v battery.
+The camera comes equipped with a selectable date code, LCD information panels on the top and side, and I love the viewfinder’s dynamic guidelines.
+These switch in real-time inside the viewfinder when you select different aspect ratios to help with framing.
+Everything is powered by a single CR2 3V battery.

-If you’ve shot film for any length of time, you’ve most likely accidentally opened the back of the camera mid-roll, ruining some of your shots.
-This Ricoh has you covered though because it pre-winds the film when you load the camera, so as you take each shot it gets pulled into the canister.
-If you accidentally open the back before the roll is finished- any shot you’ve taken is safely stored back in the canister.
-A pretty cool safety feature for us forgetful types.
+If you’ve shot film for any length of time, chances are you’ve accidentally opened the back of the camera mid-roll, ruining some of your shots.
+Thankfully, the Ricoh R1s has a clever feature to prevent this.
+It pre-winds the film when you load it, so each shot gets pulled into the canister after it’s taken.
+If you accidentally open the back before finishing the roll, all the exposed frames are safely stored in the canister.
+A pretty cool safety feature for us forgetful types!

-One of the extra little tricks that I love about the R1s is its ‘leader-out’ feature.
-When rewinding a roll you have the option to stop rewinding the film a few centimeters before the film leader is completely retracted into the canister.
-This is super handy if you develop your own film at home or want to re-expose the roll.
-There’s no need to fish the film back out of the canister.
+Another handy feature of the R1s is its “leader-out” function.
+When rewinding a roll, you can stop the process a few centimeters before the film leader is fully retracted into the canister.
+This is especially useful if you develop your own film at home or want to re-expose a roll.
+No need to fish the film leader back out—it’s ready to go.

 A Few Snafus

-When I initially purchased the camera from a seller in Japan I willingly paid a higher price hoping to receive a copy that was in better working condition.
-After all, these cameras were released in 1995 so it’s no surprise to hear tales of woe about LCD screens dying out or motors failing.
-Unfortunately, the first test roll I scanned in revealed that the light seals were bad.
-Nothing a little electrical tape cant handle.
+When I purchased the camera from a seller in Japan, I willingly paid a premium in hopes of getting a copy in good working condition.
+After all, these cameras were released in 1995.
+Unfortunately, my first test roll revealed bad light seals.
+Nothing a little electrical tape on the film door couldn’t fix.

-More recently though, I noticed that the automatic lens shade that protects the front element was sticking partially closed after the camera was powered on and the lens extended.
-With a few light flicks from my finger, whatever obstruction was in there thankfully cleared out (probably pocket lint) and the shade began opening and closing properly again.
-This has only occurred once so far, but it’s something I’ll be keeping an eye on.
+More recently, I noticed that the automatic lens shade, which protects the front element, was sticking partially closed when the camera powered on and the lens extended.
+A few light flicks with my finger cleared out whatever obstruction was causing the issue (probably pocket lint), and the shade began opening and closing properly again.
+It’s only happened once so far, but it’s something I’ll be keeping an eye on.

 Other Specs and Info